UnderNightInBirth/FLS-Flora/README.md

 # Contributing

 This mod is a joint effort among those who spent the time learning the intricacies of the game engine.
-If you have ideas, want to learn how to add content, or just have a few small contributions such as palettes, you are free to make a pull request, discussion, or a shout-out within or outside the repo.
-Certain things might need heavy considerations such as characters that skew the game plenty, but we'll do our best to communicate.
+If you have ideas, want to learn how to add content, or just have a few small contributions such as palettes, you are free to make a pull request or join the discussion on (unfortunately) Discord.
+Any shoutouts, playtests, and videos are welcome and appreciated!

 [![Steam](https://img.shields.io/badge/Steam-231f20?logo=steam)](https://steamcommunity.com/id/Fatih120/)
 [![Discord](https://img.shields.io/badge/Discord-220077?logo=discord)](https://discord.com/invite/Cy27FNfQtc)